imjoseangel/sandbox/doc/automation.md

-# The Path to Creative Automation
+# The Path to a Creative Deployment Automation

 > **Note**:
 >